kommade/portfolio-website/README.md

 ## About Juliette

-"""
-My name is Juliette and I grew up in the sunny island of Singapore.
+"My name is Juliette and I grew up in the sunny island of Singapore.
 Since I was little, I've always been busy making things with my hands.
 After graduating with a BSc (Hons) in Architecture from the University of Bath in 2023, I returned to Singapore to pursue a career in user research & user experience design & strategy.
 I'm a visual storyteller interested in using technology as an interactive point of engagement with the user.
-My cross-disciplinary background pushes me to dream bigger, better, and beyond the digital screen.
+My cross-disciplinary background pushes me to dream bigger, better, and beyond the digital screen. "
-"""
 This portfolio website serves as a platform to showcase her projects, skills, and achievements to potential clients, employers, and collaborators.

 ## Features